2023 Solar Incentives Guide for Ithaca, NY - Tax Credits & Rebates

 Federal Solar Incentives

-Federal incentives are the type of incentives that you are most likely to have some knowledge of.
+When someone says "solar incentives," you likely think of federal incentives first.
 The Federal Solar Investment Tax Credit, or ITC, is the most well-known federal solar incentive.
-The ITC provides you with a tax credit for a predetermined percentage of your solar system's cost.
+The ITC allows you to claim a tax credit for a set percentage of the cost of your solar system.

-The ITC can be applied to solar panels installed after January 1, 2006 on a primary or secondary residence that you own in the United States.
-Initially, the credit applied to 30% of the total cost — for panels, equipment, accessories and labor — although that amount may range from 26-30%, depending on when your solar system was installed.
+The ITC can be applied to solar panels installed on your primary or secondary residence in the United States.
+The solar panels have to have been installed on a property you own after January 1, 2006, for you to be eligible for the credit.
+Initially, the ITC applied to 30% of all system installation costs (panels, equipment, accessories and labor), although this amount has fluctuated slightly over the years between 26-30%.
+The amount you qualify for will depend on when your solar system was installed.
 There is no cap on the amount you can claim.

-Wondering how the ITC applies to your specific situation?
-Reach out to your local Ithaca solar panel installation expert to get more information.
+To better understand how the ITC could apply to you, call your local Ithaca solar panel installation expert and request more information.

 More information about the new Inflation Reduction Act can be found here.
-Your local Ithaca solar panel company can answer your questions and explain how the new Clean Energy Credit applies to you.
+Your local Ithaca solar panel installation experts can answer your questions and explain how the new Clean Energy Credit will apply to you.

 State & Local Solar Incentives